Administration-Publique/AdmPublic/README.md

 * Login
 * Register - User signs up or logs into their account
    * When you download / re-open the application, the user is prompted to log in to access their profile information to receive a better suggestion when they search, or to fill out a form.
+User also can have a limit access to the app by skiping the login page.
  * Home - User choose the best way to get his information
    * The user chooses the type of search he wants to do, according to his needs.
 Several categories of filter is offered, allowing him to optimize his research.
    * If user are not abble to choose, he can just add his word in the search bar, where best word matching what he is typing, is progresively proposed
-   * Even if user doesnt make any search action, the Home screen propose him a screen of the last public service update and pub that match best his profil.
+   * Even if user does'nt make any search action, the Home screen propose him a screen of the last public service update and pub that match best his profil.
-* Document box screens - User can choose to upload his importante documents to a online safe and secure space where to get them, he will just need a active connection.
+* Document box screens - User can choose to upload his importants documents to a online safe and secure space where to get them, he will just need a active connection.
    * when user open this activity, he will be asked to create a 6 (alphanumeric) digit password to secure access to his box documnet
    * user can add paper to his document box, by using camera app or gallery or web ressource file. this redirectin is proposed in a sub menu, each time user request to add paper to his box.
 * Locate screen - user can get adress and coordinates for every public offices services he needs.
+* FAQ screen - user can get access to the most asking question and askes his own question or give an answer (User with an account).
 * Profil screen
 * Setting screen